MScOT Application Information

 We are dedicated to creating graduates who are innovative professionals, lifelong learners and educators, essential contributors to health through occupation, and confident and competent scientist‑practitioners who demonstrate skills in, and commitment to, research.

-The MScOT will prepare you in advanced academic and professional knowledge as well as applied research skills for leadership in occupational therapy practice.
+The MScOT will prepare you in advanced academic and professional knowledge as well as research skills for leadership in occupational therapy practice.
 Our emphasis is on applying theory and research evidence to clinical practice through rigorous studies in occupational therapy and research production and utilization.

 As a graduate of the program, you will be eligible to write the certification examination of the Canadian Association of Occupational Therapists, a requirement for registration with the College of Occupational Therapists of Ontario and other professional regulatory colleges in Canada.